Organic Organization: What It Is and How to Build One

 Step 3: Build Psychological Safety First

 People must feel safe to fail before autonomy works.
 If your culture punishes mistakes, adding autonomy just creates anxiety and hidden problems.
-Invest in building trust and psychological safety before increasing decision-making authority.
+Invest in building trust before increasing decision-making authority.

 "You can't design culture because culture is how we are, how we behave." — Andrea Tomasini, CSO at Agile42

-This is critical: you can't mandate organic culture through reorganization.
+This is critical: you cannot mandate organic culture through reorganization.
 It emerges from how people actually interact, day after day.
 Start by changing behaviors, not org charts.

 Step 4: Create Clear Purpose, Not Detailed Procedures

-Replace extensive rulebooks with clear mission and product vision.
-When people understand why the organization exists and where it's going, they can make good decisions without detailed instructions for every situation.
+Replace extensive rulebooks with clear mission and direction.
+When people understand why the organization exists and where it is going, they can make good decisions without detailed instructions for every situation.
 This requires leaders to invest time in defining and communicating direction repeatedly.
+Using OKRs as alignment guardrails gives teams both the autonomy to decide how to achieve goals and the clarity of what success looks like.

 Step 5: Invest in Capability, Not Just Structure

 Organic organizations need more skilled people, not fewer managers.
-The Spotify model failed partly because it assumed collaboration skills that didn't exist.
+The Spotify model failed partly because it assumed collaboration skills that did not exist.
 Before increasing autonomy, develop your team's ability to work cross-functionally, resolve conflicts, and make decisions collectively.

 "The biggest mistake people do when it comes to organization and change is they think at the organization and at the change as a single entity.
 It isn't right.
 When we're talking about change and organization, we are talking about people, every one of them as a name, every one of them as a history, every one of them as a character, as values." — Andrea Tomasini, CSO at Agile42